-- Students must complete 16 combined undergraduate/graduate credits in their senior year. - Students must maintain a minimum Public Policy GPA of 3.0. - Students must achieve a minimum grade of C- or better in all graduate courses. - College policies on course repeats apply to graduate study. - Successful defense of Master's Thesis.
+- Students must complete 16 combined undergraduate/graduate credits in their senior year. - Students must maintain a minimum Public Policy GPA of 3.0 to continue in the program. - Students must achieve a minimum grade of C- or better in all graduate courses. - College policies on course repeats apply to graduate study. - Successful defense of Master's Thesis. - MPP students are expected to abide by the program's standards of academic and professional expectations.
+Students will receive a copy of expectations when admitted to the program.